Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 * `+` - Material symbol that lets tool know this is a special material.
 * seam - Tells Tool that this is a seam surface with this material assigned.
 * `:` - The separator between the seam and the name.
 * example_seams_1 - The name for our seam.
 This is what Tool will use to identify the seams in a bsp.
+It is usually the name of the bsp.

 Once we have multiple bsps that seamed together properly, you can use Tool's `structure` command to import the individual .ASS files for each bsp.